-The first day of our backpacking is presented here, which took us across three important landmarks destinations along the east-coast, covering all three prominent faiths in India.
-That’s why I call this part of the trip as a ‘secular trip’ with ofcourse covering the Intended destination: Poompuhar, the end of the River Kaveri or the point where this Holy river meets the sea.
+The first day of our backpacking is presented here, which took us across three important landmark destinations along the east-coast, covering all three prominent faiths in India.
+That’s why I call this part of the trip as a ‘secular trip’ with of course covering the intended destination: Poompuhar, the end of the River Kaveri or the point where this Holy river meets the sea.

 Destination 1– Poompuhar